OrchardCMS/OrchardCore/src/docs/reference/core/Placement/README.md

 # OrchardCore.DisplayManagement

-This article is about DisplayManagement and placement files.
+This article is about Display management and placement files.

 ## Placement files

-Any extension can contain an optional `placement.json` file providing custom placement logic.
+Any module or theme can contain an optional `placement.json` file providing custom placement logic.

+!!! note
+    The `placement.json` file must be added at the root of a module or a theme.

 ### Format